KevinGutowski/Sketch-Updates/Sketch 56 Beta/What's New- Sketch 56 Beta.md

 ### Logging native structs now have nicer output in DevTools
 ##### More details
--  Previously, logging something like NSRange would return an unhelpful message and now it returns the location and range as you would expect.
+-  Previously, logging things like `NSRange` would return an unhelpful message and now it returns the location and range as you would expect.

 ##### Github Commit
 - [https://github.com/skpm/console/commit/91791a321fe1643de09884c3ba8d75a44312eddf](https://github.com/skpm/console/commit/91791a321fe1643de09884c3ba8d75a44312eddf)